 This course will be listed for credit at SFU.
 Students from external universities may be able to obtain course credit as well.
 Details.
 Taking the course for credit is not a requirement for participating fully in the program.

-Applicants must have successfully completed basic undergraduate calculus and differential equations.
-Some experience in scientific computing, analysis or dynamical systems would be helpful but is not required.
-More important is mathematical maturity, a strong interest, and a willingness to get one's hands dirty with mathematical objects using pencil and paper and on the computer.
+Highly motivated and talented undergraduate students from mathematics, applied mathematics, science and computer science are invited to apply.
+Applicants must have successfully completed basic undergraduate calculus, differential equations, and numerical analysis.
+Some experience in mathematical modelling or Matlab would be helpful but is not required.
+More important is mathematical maturity, a strong interest, and a willingness to get one's hands dirty with mathematical modelling, software and computer simulation.